moapis/imageapi/README.md

 ### Image API

-Image API is a microservice service that integrates and is reliant on https://github.com/moapis/authenticator for validating the tokens that it receives from the client and it is a specialized service that handles image processing and storage to S3 compatible storages directly from buffer without writing to disk.
+Image API is a microservice that integrates and is reliant on https://github.com/moapis/authenticator for validating the tokens that it receives from the client and it is a specialized service that handles image processing and storage to S3 compatible storages directly from buffer without writing to disk.
 It interacts with a PostgreSQL database for storing relevant information.
 It can handle not only single/batch upload and image storage but also image resizing and overlaying one image over another and can also store mp4 videos.
 - This is a RESTful API that is meant to run as a microservice in Docker along with Authenticator and Shop.